junxit/us-congress-bills-115/bill.md

 >   - **(4)** the scope of the contract;
 >   - **(5)** the period of performance for the contract; and
 >   - **(6)** whether the contract was awarded through a competitive bidding process.
+> - **(e)** *Collection of public assistance recipient and subrecipient contracts*
+>   - **(1)** *In general* Not later than 180 days after the date of enactment of this subsection, the Administrator of the Federal Emergency Management Agency shall initiate efforts to begin collecting information prior to the project closeout phase on any contract for more than $500,000 that a public assistance recipient or subrecipient enters into using grant monies under section 324, 403, 406, 407, 428, or 502, to improve oversight efforts by the Inspector General of the Department and others, including—
+>     - **(A)** the name of each party;
+>     - **(B)** the date the contract was awarded;
+>     - **(C)** the amount of the contract;
+>     - **(D)** the scope of the contract;
+>     - **(E)** the period of performance for the contract; and
+>     - **(F)** whether the contract was awarded through a competitive bidding process.
+>   - **(2)** *Report* Not later than 365 days after the date of enactment of this subsection, the Administrator of the Federal Emergency Management Agency shall submit a report to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives on the efforts of the Federal Emergency Management Agency to collect the information described in paragraph (1).

 ## § 25.
 Audit of contracts

-Notwithstanding any other provision of law, the Administrator shall not reimburse a State, Tribe, or local government or the owner or operator of a private nonprofit facility for any activities made pursuant to a contract that prohibits the Administrator or the Comptroller General of the United States from auditing or otherwise reviewing all aspects relating to the contract.
+Notwithstanding any other provision of law, the Administrator shall not reimburse a State, Tribe, or local government, an Indian tribal government (as defined in section 102 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+5122), or the owner or operator of a private nonprofit facility (as defined in section 102 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+5122) for any activities made pursuant to a contract that prohibits the Administrator or the Comptroller General of the United States from auditing or otherwise reviewing all aspects relating to the contract.

 ## § 26.
 Inspector general audit of FEMA contracts for tarps and plastic sheeting